lzrmihnea/lzrmihnea.github.io/_drafts/2017-06-16-36-craft-essays-chuck-palahniuk.md

 To live in a democracy, you must be willing to live as a savior or a slave.
 To have all or nothing.
 And you have very little control over that choice

+# I was last here.
+Pick off from here.

 Either way, you’ll be lost.
 Destroyed.
 Either by yourself, out of self-hatred.
 Or by your society because you pose too big a threat.
 Or… Or, you can choose something diﬀerent.
 You can learn from the destruction of others.
 You can create and live into a new system.
 You can rise above the either/or choice of being a parent versus a child.
 A savior versus a slave.
 And you can become an adult, not rebelling against or caving into your culture, but creating a vision of your own and working to make that option into something real